This chapter gives you an overview of the technology we’re using.

 The advantage of Python is that it is easy to learn and fast to develop with.

 Many software applications and most libraries are written in C.

-The C language is low-level, hard to master and tedious to develop with, but it gives fast performance and it’s most supported language in Linux (everything is accessible from C).
+The C language is low-level, hard to master and tedious to develop with, but it gives fast performance and it’s the most supported language in Linux (everything is accessible from C).

 GNOME Toolkit and libraries¶

 Our development relies heavily on the GNOME libraries, in particular we use Gio, GLib, GObject and dconf a lot.

 To write and edit code, you can use anything you want.
 Some people prefer lightweight editors while others prefer full-fledge IDEs.
 It’s a matter of taste.
 Development is all about fun, so what matters the most is that you love the tools you use.

 If you’re not sure what to use, have a look around and try a few editors/IDE until you find your favorite one.

 Many developers within the team use Sublime.

 If you install Sublime, also install its Package Control and then use it to install the GitGutter and TrailingSpaces extensions.